neanes/neanes/docs/guide/advanced.md

 ## Fine-tuning Neume Positions

 Sometimes the font is unable to properly position neumes when there are multiple supporting neumes.
-To fix collisions, either double click the neume click the `Positioning` button in the neume toolbar.
+To fix collisions, either double-click the neume or click the `Positioning` button in the neume toolbar.

 ![Neume Toolbar Positioning Button](./images/guide-neume-toolbar-positioning.png)